Thanks, Simon! I think James Talarico is, like Jon Ossoff, doing a good job linking corruption to affordability. We can walk and chew gum!

 https://www.sacbee.com/news/politics-government/capitol-alert/article315729181.html

 This article also refers to the NYT article "Mysterious Meddling in Democratic Primaries Has G.O.P.
 Fingerprints."
-It's about how the Congressional Leadership Fund, the official super PAC of House Republicans, is trying to knock out the weaker Democratic candidates to boost the chance of a Republican being elected.
+It's about how the Congressional Leadership Fund, the official super PAC of House Republicans, is trying to knock out the stronger Democratic candidates to boost the chance of a Republican being elected.
 Simon has discussed this strategy in TX (and elsewhere), and that's why we supported Johnny Garcia.
 Hopium is fighting against this repub cognitive warfare.

 https://www.nytimes.com/2026/05/12/us/politics/gop-mystery-pac-midterms.html?unlocked_article_code=1.llA.dm8u.VF0mlFjE0RQP&smid=url-share